UCSBCarpentry/2020-08-19-Summer-Python/index.md

 well.
 For this workshop we use Python version 3.x.
 Installing all of its scientific packages individually can be a bit difficult, so we recommend an all-in-one installer.
-We will use Anaconda or Miniconda.
-They both use [Conda](http://conda.pydata.org/docs/), the main difference is that Anaconda comes with a lot of packages pre-installed.
+We will use Anaconda which (unsuprisingly) uses [Conda](http://conda.pydata.org/docs/).
+Anaconda comes with a lot of packages pre-installed, so
-With Miniconda you will need to install the required packages.
 We recommend using the Anaconda installation instructions.

 > ## Anaconda installation